 What causes hair dye to fade?

 No hair color is truly permanent—any color will fade slightly over time.
 However, there are certain factors that can speed up the fading process.
 Using the wrong haircare products is one of the most common factors.
 Certain shampoos, like heavy-duty clarifying shampoos, can strip color, leaving your perfect blonde looking dull and flat.
-If you color your hair, it’s important to always use products designed for color-treated hair (any that are color-safe should say so on the packaging).
+To maintain vibrancy, always use products formulated for color-treated hair.
+Look for labels that say “color-safe.”
 One example is a system like Biolage Professional Color Last Shampoo and Conditioner.
-When used together, this duo can help preserve salon-vibrant color for up to nine weeks.*
+Using a system like this duo is your first line of defense, as it’s specifically formulated to gently cleanse without stripping your color and helps prevent underlying brassiness from emerging prematurely.

 How to keep hair dye from fading